-Spending at current prices refers to spending not adjusted for movements in prices (inflation) from 1 year to another and therefore represents the dollar amount spent in that year.
+Spending in current prices refers to spending not adjusted for movements in prices (inflation) from 1 year to another and therefore represents the dollar amount spent in that year.

 Comparisons over time using figures expressed in current prices can be misleading due to the effect of inflation and changing value of money.
-For example, \$1 billion spent in 2009-10 bought more health goods and services than \$1 billion spent in 2019-20.
+For example, \$1 billion spent in 2011-12 bought more health goods and services than \$1 billion spent in 2021-22.

-Changes from year to year in the estimates of spending at current prices are referred to as 'nominal growth'.
+Changes from year to year in the estimates of spending in current prices are referred to as 'nominal growth'.
 These changes come about because of the combined effects of inflation and increases in the volume of health goods and services consumed.